rwieruch/blog_robinwieruch_content/blog/react-ref/index.md

 }
 ```

 React offers us the **React useRef Hook** which is the status quo API when using refs in [React function components](https://www.robinwieruch.de/react-function-component/).
-The useRef Hook returns us a mutable object which stays interact over the lifetime of a React component.
+The useRef Hook returns us a mutable object which stays intact over the lifetime of a React component.
 Specifically, the returned object has a `current` property which can hold any modifiable value for us:

 ```javascript{2,11,14}
 function Counter() {